Truth Crushed to Earth Shall Rise Again

 Truth Crushed to Earth Shall Rise Again is the third and final studio album by American hip hop group House of Pain.
-It was released in October 22, 1996 via Tommy Boy Records.
+It was released in October 22, 1996, via Tommy Boy Records.
+The recording sessions took place at Ameraycan Studios in North Hollywood.
+The album was produced by members DJ Lethal and Everlast.
+It features guest appearances from GuRu and Sadat X and contributions from Cokni O'Dire and Divine Styler.

+The album's title is a line from William Cullen Bryant's poem "The Battle-Field".
 The album is called Truth Crushed to Earth Shall Rise Again, but the cover of the CD reads Truth Crushed To Earth Will Rise Again.

-The album title is a line from the poem "The Battle-Field," by William Cullen Bryant.
+The album peaked at number 47 on the Billboard 200 and number 31 on the Top R&B/Hip-Hop Albums in the United States, and number 69 in the Netherlands.

+It was preceded with two singles: "Pass the Jinn" b/w "Heart Full of Sorrow" and "Fed Up".
+Its second single, "Fed Up", reached number 68 on the UK singles chart and number 45 in New Zealand.

 Critical reception

-Sputnikmusic wrote that "the trio’s most rounded, consistent & memorable LP is grossly under-appreciated."
-Vibe wrote that the majority of DJ Lethal's beats are "surface-level and boring."
+Sputnikmusic wrote that "the trio's most rounded, consistent & memorable LP is grossly under-appreciated".
+Vibe wrote that the majority of DJ Lethal's beats are "surface-level and boring".